 Thanks for checking out the site.
-Ali is a Louisville native who now calls Chicago her home.
+Ali is a Louisville native who as of August 2021 calls Atlanta her home after a number of years working in Chicago.
 Ali is a world class crier, therefore adept in dramatic work; but she also wants to do more funny, scary, and weird stuff, and if possible be evil in her next project.
 In the meantime, she has enjoyed working for the past six years in the theatre scene at the Goodman five times, Actors Theatre of Louisville four times, Windy City three times, First Folio twice, and a slew of other wonderful places in town and regionally.
 Recently, Ali has transitioned to more on-camera work, including her feature film debut "An Acceptable Loss" written and directed by the indelible Joe Chappelle and starring Tika Sumpter and Jamie Lee Curtis.
 Thanks for stopping by and feel free to look around!

 Quarantine Life.
 I wrote, directed, and shot this with my wonderful non-actor husband on a whim in about 45 minutes.
 We had fun.